Buick: 2020s

 New for 2020 was the Encore GX crossover which slotted in between the existing Encore and Envision.
 The Regal hatchback and station wagon were discontinued for the North American market in 2020.

-In June, 2022, Buick Global Chief Duncan Aldred announced that Buick would transition its entire line-up to electric vehicles by 2030.
+In June 2022, Buick Global Chief Duncan Aldred announced that Buick would transition its entire line-up to electric vehicles by 2030.
 As part of that plan, all Buick dealers would be given the opportunity to take a buyout rather than switch to all-electric.
 Aldred explained the move saying that making the transition to electric would require a considerable investment in upgrading dealer facilities and not all dealers would be willing to make the financial commitment.
 Aldrerd also pointed out that most Buick dealers also sold other GM products, so accepting the buyout would not necessarily result in a dealership closing.
 Once Buick's top-selling model in North America, the Encore was discontinued in 2022 as more customers favored the larger Encore GX which was introduced for 2020 and became Buick's new top seller.
+In 2023, the Envista launched for the 2024 model year.